 In a perfect world, everything we send in the mail will arrive at its destination in perfect condition, however, accidents can happen when the right precautions aren’t taken.
 Fragile and valuable items need extra care and attention when it comes to shipping.
 We have put together 5 essential tips to make sure there are no hiccups when shipping your fragile items!

-You can have all the care in the world when packing fragile items, but that may not matter if they’re not placed in a proper box for the move.
-Ideally, you’ll want to choose boxes that are large enough to fit some protective wrapping around your product, but not so large that the wrapped product will bounce around the inside of the box as it’s being handled.
+You can have all the care in the world when packing fragile items.
+However, that may not matter if they’re not placed in a proper box for the move.
+Ideally, you’ll want to choose boxes that are large enough to fit some protective wrapping around your product.
+Avoid choosing boxes so large the wrapped product will bounce around the inside of the box as it’s being handled.

 Go with a Box Made of High-Quality Materials

 Cheap materials don’t just look and feel cheap- they also won’t protect your products in transit.
-Thinner, flimsy boxes are indeed cheaper upfront, but they will result in more customer returns and product replacements due to damaged goods.
-When you are planning to pack your fragile item for delivery, make sure that you pick a box that is sturdy but still lightweight.
+Thinner, flimsy boxes are indeed cheaper upfront.
+However, they will result in more customer returns and product replacements due to damaged goods.
+When you are packing your fragile item for delivery, make sure you pick boxes that are sturdy but still lightweight.
 Having a strongbox will take the brunt of the force when your parcel is moving from point A to point B. Also, lightweight materials will keep costs down, because weight can make the price go up drastically in the shipping process.

 Protect Items from the Elements